JOIN US IN SAVING LIVES

 Please make a 2013 year-end donation and help us cure cancer and other deadly diseases.Donate >

-The Wistar Institute announced its new seven-story research building under construction will carry the names of two of its staunchest and most generous supporters: Robert and Penny Fox.
+The Wistar Institute’s new seven-story research building carries the names of two of its staunchest and most generous supporters: Robert and Penny Fox.

-The Robert and Penny Fox Tower at The Wistar Institute is scheduled to open in 2014.
-With 89,700 square feet of new laboratory space, the new tower will enable expansion of Wistar’s research operations and scientific faculty, and enhance opportunities for collaborative biomedical research.
+The Robert and Penny Fox Tower at The Wistar Institute is scheduled to officially open in September of 2014.
+With 89,700 square feet of new laboratory space, the new tower enables the expansion of Wistar’s research operations and scientific faculty and enhances opportunities for collaborative biomedical research.

 “We are pleased to be part of this seminal moment for Wistar,” said Robert Fox.
 “To us, there is no greater investment than saving lives through science.”

-A member of Wistar’s Board of Trustees since 1974 and Board chair from 1984 – 1994, Robert A. Fox is chair of the Building Wistar, Changing the World capital campaign.
-The five-year, $35 million campaign will support Wistar’s first major building expansion in 35 years and ensure the Institute’s future at the forefront of cancer research and vaccine development.
+A member of Wistar’s Board of Trustees since 1974 and Board chair from 1984-1994, Robert A. Fox is chair of the Building Wistar, Changing the World capital campaign.
+The five-year, $35 million campaign supports Wistar’s first major building expansion in nearly 40 years and ensures the Institute’s future at the forefront of cancer research and vaccine development.
 Fox also was the first recipient of The Wistar Award in 1994, an honor which recognizes individuals who have been instrumental in ensuring the continuing vitality of the Institute.

 A longtime supporter of Wistar, Penny Fox has been a partner in her husband’s board participation, notably chairing the 2011 Wistar Gala, which raised more than $150,000 for the Building Wistar, Changing the World campaign.